apache/linkis-website/docs/deployment/involve-skywalking-into-linkis.md

 ---
-title: Involve SkyWaling into Linkis
+title: Involve SkyWaling
-sidebar_position: 7
+sidebar_position: 10
 ---
 This article describes how to enable SkyWalking when starting the Linkis service to facilitate subsequent distributed trace and troubleshooting.